Deitox/kestrel_engine/docs/PLUGINS.md

 On Windows this produces `plugins/example_dynamic/target/release/example_dynamic.dll`.
 Update `config/plugins.json` with the correct (platform-specific) path, then toggle `enabled` to `true`.

+### Debug vs. Release builds

+- **Debug (`scripts/build_plugins.ps1`)** – Uses Cargo’s default profile for fast compiles and richer debug info.
+Artifacts land in `target\debug\` and are best for rapid iteration.
+- **Release (`scripts/build_plugins.ps1 -Release`)** – Switches to `cargo build --release`, enabling `opt-level = 3` optimisations defined in `Cargo.toml`.
+The resulting DLLs (under `target\release\`) are smaller and markedly faster, which is what you’ll ship or benchmark.

+Both commands update every enabled entry listed in `config/plugins.json`.
+If you only care about a single plugin you can still invoke `cargo build --manifest-path plugins/example_dynamic/Cargo.toml [--release]`, but the helper script keeps the manifest and binaries in sync automatically.

 The skeleton looks like this:

 ```rust